 Can I have both eyes done at once?

-If you have cataracts in both eyes, the surgeon will not usually remove them both at the same time.
-You will usually need to have each done separately, although they can both generally be done within about 2-6 weeks.
+If you have cataracts in both eyes, the surgeon will not usually remove them both at the same time although this may be possible for some patient and this can be discussed with your surgeon.
+You will usually need to have each cataract removed separately, although they can both generally be done within about 2-6 weeks.

 What are the risks of cataract surgery?

-Your Consultant has performed thousands of cataract operations.
+Your consultant surgeon has performed hundreds, and for some, thousands of cataract operations.
 Face & Eye ensures that the technology and products used for the surgery are of the highest standards available.

 Although the vast majority of patients achieve excellent results without complications, it should not be forgotten that cataract removal is a surgical procedure.
 As with all forms of eye surgery, cataract removal has risks and whilst we make every effort to minimise them they cannot be totally eliminated.